Lawsuit seeks to ban Kanye West from Arizona ballot

 West has already qualified to appear on the ballot in several states, including Arkansas, Idaho, Iowa, Tennessee and Utah.

-The rapper and music producer announced his intention to run for president on July 4 and faces a deadline late Friday afternoon in Arizona for turning in more than 39,000 valid signatures to appear on the ballot.
+The rapper and music producer announced his intention to run for president on July 4.

 A Maricopa County judge is scheduled to hear arguments in the legal challenge on Thursday afternoon.